Our Invitation to You

 - Effective Transfer Initiatives: Preparing Students to Move On

 - Increasing the Engagement, Learning and Success of Underprepared Students

 - Assessing the First-Year Experience at Community Colleges

 About the Sponsor

-The mission of the National Resource Center for The First-Year Experience and Students in Transition is to support and advance efforts to improve student learning and transitions into and through higher education.
-We achieve this mission by providing opportunities for the exchange of practical, theory-based information and ideas through the convening of conferences, institutes, and workshops; publishing monographs, a peer-reviewed journal, an electronic newsletter, guides, and books; generating and supporting research and scholarship; hosting visiting scholars; and administering a website and listservs.
+Building upon its history of excellence as the founder and leader of the first-year experience movement, the National Resource Center for The First-Year Experience and Students in Transition serves education professionals by supporting and advancing efforts to improve student learning and transitions into and through higher education.
+The Center achieves this mission by providing opportunities for the exchange of practical and scholarly information as well as the discussion of trends and issues in our field through the convening of conferences, institutes, workshops, and online learning opportunities; publishing books, research reports, a peer-reviewed journal, electronic newsletters, and guides; generating, supporting, and disseminating research and scholarship; hosting visiting scholars; and administering a website and listservs.

-The University of South Carolina, which has been the home of the National Resource Center for The First-Year Experience and Students in Transition since its inception in1986, serves the state and the citizens of South Carolina from its flagship Columbia campus, three senior campuses, and four regional campuses.
+The University of South Carolina, where the National Resource Center for The First-Year Experience and Students in Transition began in 1986, serves the state from its flagship Columbia campus, three senior campuses, and four regional campuses.
+The University is committed to serving the citizens of South Carolina through its academic excellence and communityoutreach.
 It has forged a variety of cooperative relationships with other academic and health care institutions throughout the state, and a number of international connections for academic exchange and collaborative research.
 The University's efforts in the international arena, particularly important to the state's development of foreign trade and investment, continue to expand.
 Academic exchange programs and research linkages have been established with European, African, South American, Japanese, and Chinese universities.
-In keeping with both its 19th- and 20th-century heritage, the University continues to promote academic excellence and community outreach while offering progressive responses to its educational responsibilities and the citizens of South Carolina.
+In keeping with both its 19th- and 20th-century heritage, the University continues to promote academic excellence while offering progressive responses to its educational responsibilities and the citizens of South Carolina.